master-hax/aosp-system-core/shell_and_utilities/README.md

 `-f`.
 But this gives you an idea of what was available in any given release, and how usable it was likely to be.

+Also note that in any given release `toybox` probably contains more commands than there are symlinks for in `/system/bin`.
+You can get the full list for a release by running `toybox` directly.

 Android 2.3 (Gingerbread)
 -------------------------